 Ustadhsis Nationalistic Movement against Arab Invaders

-After a few minor victories and worrying the Abbasid caliphate system, Ustadhsis was arrested.
+After a few minor victories and making the Abbasid caliphate system worried, Ustadhsis was arrested.
 Some of his troops were kept as captives and all the inhabitants of his fortress, who were charged as apostates, were quickly killed.
 This movement had not even used the name of Abu Moslem to manage to attract more supporters.

 Al-Moqana Nationalistic Movement against Arab Invaders